Pylons/pyramid/docs/narr/hybrid.rst

 the matched route's configuration.

-Because the pattern of the above route ends with ``*traverse``, when this route configuration is matched during a request, :mod:`pyramid` will attempt to use :term:`traversal` against the :term:`root` object implied by the :term:`root factory` implied by the route's configuration.
+Because the pattern of the above route ends with ``*traverse``, when this route configuration is matched during a request, :app:`Pyramid` will attempt to use :term:`traversal` against the :term:`root` object implied by the :term:`root factory` implied by the route's configuration.
 Once :term:`traversal` has found a :term:`context`,